equipodinamitaestrella/NBody/README.md

 <img src="http://latex.codecogs.com/svg.latex?F(x) = \sum_{i=1}^{N} Gmm_{i}\frac{x-x_{i}}{\left | x-x_{i} \right |^{3}}" border="0"/>  (2)<br>
 where G is the gravitational constant.

+Therefore, we will take advantage of this N-Body Problem model to predict Jupiter's moons positions through the time, so we can make a simulation of their orbits around this planet by setting up some initial conditions and plotting our results.

 ## Methodology
 For the reproducibility of our results, please consider the following: <br>